pojntfx/multiplex/README.md

 ### 1. Start Streaming a Torrent

 To get started, first find a [magnet link](https://en.wikipedia.org/wiki/Magnet_URI_scheme) that you want to stream.
 There are many sites on the internet to find them; check out [webtorrent.io/free-torrents](https://webtorrent.io/free-torrents) for some copyright-free torrents to try out.
-Once you've found one, launch Vintangle and enter the link:
+Once you've found one, launch Multiplex and enter the link:

 <p align="center">
   <img alt="Starting the app" src="./docs/launch-app.png" />